 PristineHydro’s innovative Water Revival Technology has revolutionized the process for softening drinking water, resulting in mineral-rich water with a great taste.

-Our patented-pending technology marks a milestone in water technology.
-It forms the basis of the first, and only, Water Revival System, using a 10-stage process that not only removes any unwanted contaminants and bad acids, but also enriches it with magnesium.
+Our proprietary water filtration + restoration process marks a milestone in water technology.
+It forms the basis of the first, and only, Water Revival System, using a complete 10-stage process that not only removes any unwanted contaminants and bad acids, but also enriches it with magnesium.
 It’s well understood in the coffee industry that magnesium is a valuable flavor carrier that also balances the acid-base level of the cup.
 Magnesium is also the preferred mineral over calcium because it causes less scaling which is a leading contributor to equipment failure.
 Water that is in balance, free of invasive bad acid and enriched with magnesium, is the major factor in achieving the best taste and sensory properties of any end products like tea and coffee.

 - Optimized Gold Standard Extraction